farmonaut/farmonaut_api/README.md

 - #### 10000 Hectare Units: Rs.12500/- (https://rzp.io/l/farmonaut10000)
 - #### 25000 Hectare Units: Rs.20000/- (https://rzp.io/l/farmonaut25000)

+Once a payment is made, you will receive a unique user id (UID) on your provided email address within 48 hours.
+With this unique user id (UID), you can start using Farmonaut's API.

+##### DO NOT SHARE THIS UID WITH ANYONE.
+KEEP IT SECURE AND CONFIDENTIAL.

 ### What is a Hectare Unit?
 - A hectare unit is defined as a single satellite observation of 1 hectare of land.
 Example: if total 6 successful satellite observations are captured for an area of 1 hectare, the hectare units consumed from the subscription will be 1*6 = 6 hectare units.